smithlabcode/sperm-methylome-aging-wgbs/data/README.md

 - `sample_donor_age.txt` is a 3 column data frame with the sample id, the donor id, and the age for each sample.

+- `data_quality.txt` shows the summary statistics for mapping and quality control metrics for whole genome bisulfite sequencing data for each dataset.
+These include: percentage of reads mapped ambiguously and uniquely, bisulfite conversion rate, coverage and depth of CpGs, and upper bound on CpG->TpG mutations.